 The overall objective of the SCP ESIA process is to ensure that any potential adverse environmental or social impacts arising from pipeline construction and operation are identified, and where possible eliminated or minimised through early recognition of, and response to, these issues.
 Another important objective of the ESIA process is to provide a mechanism for public participation and information dissemination.

 Further information on how SCP is managing the impact of construction and operations on people and environment can be found in the Resettlement Action Plan and the Environmental and Social Action Plan.
 SCP is being constructed in the same corridor as the BTC pipeline.

-Accordingly many of the impacts identified are addressed in common documents.The Environmental and Social documentation for the SCP pipeline can be accessed in the Reports and Publications section.
+Accordingly many of the impacts identified are addressed in common documents.The Environmental and Social documentation for the SCP pipeline can be accessed in the Legal agreements and Reports section.

 Internal and external monitoring has been integral to SCP project activities, providing an important source of scrutiny, challenge and assurance.

 Internal monitoring includes monitoring by project management and country management teams, as well as contractor self verification, to ensure compliance with applicable policies and standards.In addition, a number of external parties, including national NGOs and lender auditors, monitor the project.

 To access the monitoring assessments carried out to date in relation to the SCP project visit the Reports and Publications section.